oasis-tcs/openc2-cacao-ext/openc2-cacao-ext-v1.0.md

 _This section is non-normative._

-CACAO employs the concept of vocabularies to improve interoperability.
+CACAO employs the concept of vocabularies to "enhance interoperability by increasing the likelihood that different entities use the exact same string to represent the same concept".
 Some CACAO vocabularies are "open" (designated by `<vocabulary-type>-ov`), which means that they contain suggested values but that types that employ open vocabularies can be extended with additional values if needed.
 This